prrvchr/eMailerOOo/README.md

 - The underlying HsqlDB database can be opened in Base with: **Tools -> Options -> Internet -> eMailerOOo -> Database**.

+- The **Tools -> Add-Ons** menu now displays correctly based on context.

+- Many other things...

 ### What remains to be done for version 1.0.1:

 - Add new languages for internationalization...